akosiorek/akosiorek.github.io/_posts/2023-03-08-geometry_in_image_diffusion.markdown

 Only it turns out that there are rough edges that need to be smoothed out (as done in the paper):
 - Reprojection from previously captured RGBD images is not great and is much better done by building a mesh as a global scene representation.
 - The depth predicted from single images is inconsistent across the images (the differences between depth do not respect the changes in camera position), so the authors fine-tune the depth predictor: after projecting the mesh on a new camera they fine-tune the depth predictor to agree with the depth that came out from that projection.
 Once the depth predictor agrees with the mesh, we can predict the values for the holes in the depth map.
 This requires optimization of the depth predictor at every generated frame.
 The authors don't mention how many gradient steps it takes.
-- The diffusion model used in the paper is based on quantized VQVAE embeddings (I'm not sure but I'm guessing it's StableDiffusion, which follows Latent Diffusion).
-Since VQVAE autoencoding results in somewhat low reconstruction quality, the authors need to finetune the VQVAE decoder as well to obtain good reconstruction quality.
+- The authors use StableDiffusion as their text-to-image model, which is a [Latent Diffusion](https://arxiv.org/abs/2112.10752) model operating on embeddings of a VAE trained with perceptual and adversarial losses.
+Since the VAE did not optmize reconstruction error, autoencoding results in somewhat low reconstruction quality.
+Therefore, to reconstruct an image that fits visually with previously-observed frame, the authors need to finetune the VAE decoder to improve its reconstruction quality.
 Similarly to the depth predictor, they first optimize it so that it agrees on these parts of the image that are reprojected from the mesh and then use the finetuned decoder to fill in any holes (RGB and depth will have the same holes).
 - Lastly, the inpainted part of the frame may not agree semantically with the text prompt very well; they generate multiple frames and then use cosine distance between the CLIP embeddings of the text and the generated frames to choose the frame that is best aligned with the prompt.

 Limitations:
 - The mesh representation doesn't work well for outdoor scenes (depth discontinuities between objects and the sky).
 - There is error accumulation in long generated sequences that sometimes lead to less-than-realistic results.

+While not stated in the paper, Rafail mentioned that they finetune the depth predictor and the VAE decoder for 300 and 100 gradients steps, respectively.
+It takes about an hour to generate 50 frames on a Tesla V100.

 ### Why is it important for the image model to be text conditioned?
 I left this discussion until after describing the two approaches of extracting and injecting geometry because it requires understanding some technical details about how these methods work.